universalappfactory/QmlGraphQl/README.md

 The client supports http and websocket connections.

-The websocket connection was implemented against a [HotChocolate Server](https://github.com/ChilliCream/hotchocolate)
+The websocket connection was implemented against a [HotChocolate Server](https://github.com/ChilliCream/hotchocolate) and also against the Apollo GraphQL star wars sample.

 Next I'd like to implement mutations and subscriptions.